Nepal Travel Guide

 The population of Nepal is primarily Hindu, but you will also find a large number of Buddhists, Muslims, and Christians.
 When visiting the country’s famous Buddhist monasteries and temples (Check Temples & Tigers Tour), keep note that the photographing of religious figures in such places is strictly prohibited.
 Similarly, aware planning on purchasing antiques in-country, you will need special permission to transport them back home.
 Our Nepal travel guide never let you down on such tips before and after.

-As for arriving, Nepal has only one international airport, Tribhuvan, which is located in the capital city of Kathmandu.
+As for arriving, Nepal has only one international airport, Tribhuvan International Airport, which is located in the capital city of Kathmandu.
+Tribhuvan International Airport serves as the primary international gateway to Nepal, offering various transportation options such as taxis and shuttle buses to get to Kathmandu.
 All other airports service only domestic flights.
 Once you’ve arrived to Kathmandu, you can get around the city by taking metered rickshaws or taxis.
 Leaving the city, you will find long-distance buses to the most popular destinations.
 Though the roads are mountainous, they are in good condition.
 And you can expect most destinations to be easily accessible by road.
 You can also hire drivers to transport you via a private car.
 We also recommend to read article on how to plan a trip to Himalayas on your holiday.

 There is no shortage of hotels and homestays, depending on your preferences.
 While many places still have limited access to WiFi, internet cafes are common throughout Kathmandu and even farther out.